 Merge Excel Records with Word Label

-In this stage, we’ll setup a mail merge to pull in the Excel records and display them in our custom gift certificate label.
+At this stage, we’ll setup ato pull in the records and display them on our custom label.

 Start the Mail Merge

 - Click the small triangle next to the Start Mail Merge button.

 - From the drop-down menu, select Step-by-Step Mail Merge Wizard…